SeismoTech/hashish/README.md

 and 1 low level (`Kernel` family).
 There is a `Hash` auxiliary interface.

-- `Hash` is a abstract hahttps://en.wikipedia.org/wiki/Locality-sensitive_hashingsh value.
+- `Hash` is a abstract hash value.
-It hash methods to retrive a 32, 64 or 128 bits hash value.
+It has methods to retrive a 32, 64 or 128 bits hash value.
 This library tries to avoid allocation of `Hash` instances to return hash values.
 When using a functional interface, a `long` is returned (see bellow).